HSS Hire: Network

 The tool hire market comprises customer sectors ranging from the occasional DIY user to the largest national construction companies.
 In between falls just about every other industrial group, public sector organisation and specialist trade contractor.

 HSS is a logistical and technical partner to businesses of all sizes.
 It has a 250 strong network of Supercentres, hire centres and agencies.
 In August 2005, HSS Hire bought one of Ireland's biggest independent tool and plant hire businesses.
 They have developed and opened many branches since then.

 Controversies

 Minimum wage accusations

-In June 2014, HSS Hire Service Group Ltd. was "named and shamed" by the Department for Business, Innovation and Skills for paying several workers below the legal minimum wage.
+In June 2014, HSS was named and shamed by the Department for Business, Innovation and Skills for paying several workers below the legal minimum wage.

 In October 2013, the company had acknowledged that 15 employees had been underpaid by a total of £149, but attributed this to an administrative error that had been proactively rectified within one month of being made.
 They confirmed a commitment to paying all staff fairly and legally, and to investing in people.
 They were reported to be 'outraged' at the accusation that they had not complied with minimum wage legislation, and demanded an apology from Business Minister Jenny Willott for making it.